strangerstudios/memberlite/docs/customizer.md

 } );
 ```

-The filter receives an indexed array of CPT slugs and must return the same.
+The filter receives an indexed array of CPT slugs.
+It can return an indexed array, or a comma-separated string of slugs.

-**Guard behavior:** After the filter runs, Memberlite silently removes any slugs that are:
+**Guard behavior:** After the filter runs, Memberlite normalizes the return value and then silently removes any slugs that are:
 - Registered by the Memberlite parent theme itself (e.g. `memberlite_header`, `memberlite_footer`)
 - Not currently registered as a post type
 - Backed by a CPT with `show_ui => false` (internal/programmatic post types)
-- Not a non-empty string (e.g. empty strings, arrays, integers are stripped)
+- Not a non-empty string (e.g. empty strings, nested arrays, integers are stripped)

-If the filter callback returns a non-array, the return value is discarded and the pre-filter list (the auto-detected PMPro CPTs) is used as a fallback, so built-in CPTs are never lost due to a bad callback.
+If the filter callback returns something other than an array or string (e.g. `null`, `false`, an integer), it is treated as an empty array.

 This means passing an unregistered, internal, or malformed slug through the filter is safe — it will be dropped without an error.